Jahor Roy: Movie career

 Roy earned a substantial fan following even though he was a character actor.
 And all thanks to his roly-poly build, he was a frequent choice of directors who wanted to add comedy to serious movies.
 Roy's first major film roles were in Purbarag directed by Ardhendu Mukherjee, and in Anjangarh (1948) directed by Bimal Roy.
 Among his countless performances are Dhanyee Meye, Chadmabeshi and Bhanu Goenda Jahar Assistant.
 He acted in a couple of films under the direction of Satyajit Ray.
 Although a small role, Roy portrayed the male servant of Tulsi Chakrabarti in Parash Pathar.
-There was a meatier role in Goopy Gyne Bagha Byne where he played the role of a crooked war warmongering minister of an innocent and peace-loving king.
+There was a meatier role in Goopy Gyne Bagha Byne where he played the role of a crooked warmongering minister of an innocent and peace-loving king.
 He also performed the song Cho Cho Kya Sharam Ki Baat in Chhadmabeshi.
 At the end of his career, when he was ailing, he did a cameo in Ritwik Ghatak's autobiographical film Jukti Takko Aar Gappo.
 He acted in around 350 films.

 Theatre and comedy

-Jahor Roy was also known for his contribution to Bengali theatre.
-In a career spanning 2 decades he has acted in several plays.
-He has been a lifelong associate of Rang Mahal theatre in Kolkata.
-His performance in plays such a Adarsha Hindu Hotel, Ulka, Subarnagolak and Anartha are still remembered.
+Jahor Roy was renowned for his significant contributions to Bengali theatre.
+Over a career spanning two decades, he showcased his acting prowess in numerous plays.
+A lifelong associate of Rang Mahal theatre in Kolkata, his performances in plays such as Adarsha Hindu Hotel, Ulka, Subarnagolak, and Anartha are still celebrated.

-He was known to be an wise cracker and at the same time used physical comedy.
-He composed several skits such as Nyapasur Badh, Function theke shashan and many more.
-Unfortunately most of those are not available now.
+Known for his wit and adeptness in physical comedy, Jahor Roy also composed several skits, including Nyapasur Badh, Function theke shashan, and many others.
+Unfortunately, most of these compositions are no longer available.